 California’s Lost Coast is the last large and relatively-untouched bit of coastal California.
 To quote the Wikipedia page on the region, “the steepness and related geotechnical challenges of the coastal mountains made this stretch of coastline too costly for state highway or county road builders to establish routes through the area, leaving it the most undeveloped and remote portion of the California coast”.
-If you want to get a flavour of the place, take a look at the photo above — that’s the main road through the area.
+If you want to get a flavor of the place, take a look at the photo above — that’s the main road through the area.
 You can’t even drive along the actual coastline for large stretches of the Lost Coast — on these stretches, there aren’t any coast roads at all, and the only access to the (very rough) Pacific Ocean is by long hikes through thick scrub or along the foot of tall cliff faces, where the hikes have to be timed to avoid you being cut off or stranded on some remote rock face for hours by a rising tide.

 So why recommend a driving trip there?
 Because, despite all you’ve just read, it’s actually pretty car-friendly, it’s very rugged and scenic, and as long as you remember a few basic things (like filling up with gas before you start, and being careful about the wildlife), and your car is not too decrepit, and you exercise a bit of patience, it’s a very rewarding place.
 And few Californians have actually been there, so you get extra brownie points for that, too :-).

 Warning: the Lost Coast, especially around Cape Mendocino and Petrolia, is seismically active (it sits on the collision of three plates — look up “Mendocino Triple Junction” some time), so be prepared, and take note of the tsunami warning signs and evacuation routes posted along the coast — you may actually need them — tsunamis have actually killed people here.